timjbruce/reinvent_cvra_bootcamp/README.md

 ## 3. Deploy the ConnectedCar Alexa Skill (20 mins.)
 In this section, we'll deploy an Alexa skill called ConnectedCar that will read back information about the three recent trips that you have taken.
-You must have the ASK-CLI installed to complete this part of the lab.
+You must have the ASK-CLI installed and initialized to complete this part of the lab.

+### 3.1 Obtain App_id and App_code from developer.here.com
+Head over to developer.here.com, establish an account, and make note of your app_code and app_id in your worksheet for this bootcamp.

-### 3.1 Run a Python Program to Test Your Permissions and CVRA Installation
+### 3.2 Run a Python Program to Test Your Permissions and CVRA Installation
 First, you can use a Python program included with the reinvent_cvra_bootcamp repo, getRecentTrips.py, to test your configuration sofar.
 The best way to run this program is within a Python Virtual Environment.
-For the impatient, install a virtual environment, install the dependencies from requirements.txt, and run getRecentTrips.py.
+Install a Python virtual environment, install the dependencies from requirements.txt, and run get_recent_trips.py.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary>